 The Obama team’s approach on Romney’s work at Bain has faced some criticism.
 Some saw it as hypocritical at a time when the campaign was seeking donations from private equity executives.

 And while the attacks have been part of a strategy to define Romney as out of touch with most Americans, the presumptive Republican nominee has been rising in recent polls, most of which show the race in a dead heat.

-“You’ll see over the course of this campaign a really strong connection between (Romney‘s) time at Bain and the values and lessons that he took from that,” said an Obama campaign official who spoke on the condition that he not be identified.
+An Obama campaign official, who spoke on the condition of anonymity, said: “You’ll see over the course of this campaign a really strong connection between (Romney‘s) time at Bain and the values and lessons that he took from that.”

 “He used those values and lessons in Massachusetts, and we’ll take a look at those results,” the official said.